miltonbd/ai-artist/README.md

-# code-power

-This repository contains my central repository for all my projects.
+This repository contains my central repository for all projects mainly computer vision.

-Currently I am working on BRain tumour segmentation.
+Currently I am working on Brain tumour segmentation.